Poland in the Early Middle Ages: Kolochin culture, Penkovka culture and Prague–Korchak culture

-The final process of the differentiation of the cultures recognized as early Slavic, the Kolochin culture] (over the territory of the Kiev culture), the Penkovka culture and the Prague-Korchak culture, took place during the end of the 4th and in the 5th century CE.
+The final process of the differentiation of the cultures recognized as early Slavic, the Kolochin culture (over the territory of the Kyiv culture), the Penkovka culture and the Prague-Korchak culture, took place during the end of the 4th and in the 5th century CE.
 Beyond the Post-Zarubintsy horizon, the expanding early Slavs took over much of the territories of the Chernyakhov culture and the Dacian Carpathian Tumuli culture.
 As not all of the previous inhabitants from those cultures had left the area, they probably contributed some elements to the Slavic cultures.

 The Prague culture developed over the western part of the Slavic expansion within the basins of the middle Dnieper River, Pripyat River and upper Dniester up to the Carpathian Mountains and in southeastern Poland, i.e., the upper and middle Vistula basin.
 This culture was responsible for most of the growth in 6th and 7th centuries, by which time it also encompassed the middle Danube and middle Elbe basins.
 The Prague culture very likely corresponds to the Sclaveni referred to by Jordanes, whose area he described as extending west to the Vistula sources.
 The Penkovka culture people inhabited the southeastern part, from Seversky Donets to the lower Danube (including the region where the Antes would be), and the Kolochin culture was located north of the more eastern area of the Penkovka culture (the upper Dnieper and Desna basins).
-The Korchak type designates the eastern part of the Prague-Korchak culture, which was somewhat less directly dependent on the mother Kiev culture than its two sister cultures because of its western expansion.
-The early 6th-century Slavic settlements covered an area three times the size of the Kiev culture region some hundred years earlier.
+The Korchak type designates the eastern part of the Prague-Korchak culture, which was somewhat less directly dependent on the mother Kyiv culture than its two sister cultures because of its western expansion.
+The early 6th-century Slavic settlements covered an area three times the size of the Kyiv culture region some hundred years earlier.